stanfordnlp/CoreNLP/index.md

 * Fast, reliable analysis of arbitrary texts
 * The overall highest quality text analytics
 * Support for a number of major (human) languages
-* Available interfaces for most major modern programming languages
+* Available APIs for most major modern programming languages
 * Ability to run as a simple web service

 Stanford CoreNLP’s goal is to